gibbyb/Tech_Tracker/README.md

 ## Want to Contribute?
 Here is what you need to do!

+### You can now simply run the host.sh script in the .contribute directory to make most of the changes listed below so that you can host the website yourself.
+Once complete, you can run the push.sh script to remove those changes so you can push any changes to GitHub!

 Follow the below instructions

 This project requires a db.js file in this directory.
 The file will look like this.